 Small plates and low-ABV cocktails, all of it gluten-free.
 Order a spread to share and lean on whatever the kitchen is pushing that week, the menu moves.

 This one is brand new, a 100% gluten-free room at the base of the Manhattan Bridge that sources from gluten-free facilities instead of just leaving wheat off the plate.
-The whole place is safe, so it's a rare spot where a celiac can graze and drink without a single question.
+The kitchen setup makes it a rare spot where a celiac can evaluate small plates and drinks without navigating a wheat menu.
 It gets busy on weekends.

 An all-gluten-free menu that runs from pizza and pasta to bowls and brunch, so order the things you normally skip.
 The pizza and the fried starters are the obvious wins.

 Wild has run a 100% gluten-free kitchen since day one, now in a single West Village room on Hudson Street.
-The whole menu is safe, fried items included, which is why celiacs treat it as a no-questions sit-down.
+The whole menu is gluten-free, fried items included.
 Good for dinner or a weekend brunch.

 Build a bowl on the grass-fed beef bone broth, or just drink the broth straight in winter.
 The Golden Beet Salad is the sleeper, and the gluten-free croutons are made in house.